lwf/proxymgr/README.md

 ProxyMgr manages the Haproxy process directly; it does not rely on external process managers.
-This also enables ProxyMgr to provide seamless reloads by opening listen sockets and passing them to Haproxy; as the listen socket remains open in ProxyMgr (the parent process), the kernel will keep accepting connections even in the window between when an old Haproxy process has stopped accepting connections and a new process has not yet begun accepting them.
+This also enables ProxyMgr to provide seamless reloads by opening listen sockets and passing them to Haproxy; as the listen socket remains open in ProxyMgr (the parent process), the kernel will keep accepting connections during the window between when an old Haproxy process has stopped and a new process has not yet begun handling requests.

 ProxyMgr will attempt to avoid reloading Haproxy whenever necessary if stats_socket is configured.
 This is achieved by disabling and enabling services through the stats socket when they become unavailable/available: